 You can browse the source for the JSON RPC client application here.

 You can browse the source for the JSON RPC server here.

 You can run try the string ranking application here.
 This was the first, working, multi-threaded application consumed with the compiler.

 Cool fact: This page contains an embedded XaeiOS kernel.
 It powers the "What have I been doing?"
-(Twitter) and photo slideshow applications - each with its own, separate process.
+(Twitter) and photo slideshow application.

 You can see the source here